bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * \#11 MEDIUM IMPORTANCE - Use the ConsenSys or Ethereum multisig as these are more widely use, unless you have a good reason to use the OpenZeppelin multisig

+* \#12 MEDIUM IMPORTANCE - Developer to review recent changes to the OpenZeppelin and TokenMarket libraries since the contracts were copied, for high priority bugs

 <br />

 <hr />